The Best Guide to Whale Watching in Iceland

 However, humpback whales are not the only common species.
 As with the rest of the country, harbor porpoises and white-beaked dolphins also frequent the waters.

-North Iceland is also the best place for your chance of spotting some of the lesser-seen whales.
+North Iceland is also the best place to get your chance to spot some of the lesser-seen whales.

 Blue and fin whales also come there seeking food, although rarely, so do stray beaked whales, narwhals, and belugas.